Seeing a Red Line on Your LCD TV? Here’s 4 Ways to Fix It

 1. Press “Menu” on your Vizio remote.

 3. Select “Picture Mode”.
 Scroll between the picture modes to see if the line on the screen disappears.
-If it doesn’t, you may have to call a technician.
+If it doesn’t, you’ll have to call a technician.

-If this article has helped you, then make sure you check out some of our other articles and free guides.
+Thank you so much for reading!
+If this article has helped you, then make sure you check out some of our other free guides.
 You could even sign up to our email list!

 Have a great day!